University Support Staff Employee Personnel Actions

 Grade – Salary Grade for employee's position.
-For classified employees, the salary grade corresponds to the job classification of the position.
-Refer to the Classified Employment Summary.(PDF) for the applicable Grade if it is not known.
+For university support staff employees, the salary grade corresponds to the job classification of the position.
+Refer to the University Support Staff Pay Scale and Classifications.(PDF) for the applicable Grade if it is not known.

 Step – Salary step.
-Used for classified employees only and represents the step on the pay rate scale.
+Used for university support staff employees only and represents the step on the pay rate scale.
 Steps range from '4' through '16'.

 Comp Rate (Hourly) – If the employee's position is non-exempt (does earn overtime), indicate the hourly compensation rate of pay on the line shown, coinciding with the Grade and Step.